Admidio/admidio/README.md

 organizations and groups.
 The system has a flexible role model so that it’s possible to reflect the structure and permissions of your organization.
-You can create an individual profile for your members by adding or removing fields.
-Additional to these functions the system contains several modules like member lists, event manager, guestbook, photo album or a documents & files area.
+You can create an individual profile for your members by adding or removing profile fields.
+Additional to these functions the system contains several modules like member lists, event manager, messages, photo album or a documents & files area.

 ![logo](https://www.admidio.org/images/mainpage_flying_icons.png)